 Key achievements 2008 to 2022

-- Development of effective early identification strategies and tools to facilitate earlier diagnoses of children.
+- Development of effective early identification strategies and tools to aid earlier diagnoses of children

 - Increasing knowledge and capacity of researchers and health professionals.
 Global knowledge transfer on evidence-based practice in early identification and intervention